nanomq/nanomq/docs/en_US/config-description/bridges.md

 - `disk_cache_size`: Specifies the maximum number of messages that can be cached in the MQTT bridges.
 A value of 0 indicates no limit.
 - `mounted_file_path`: Specifies the file path where the cache file for the MQTT bridges is mounted.
 - `flush_mem_threshold`: Specifies the threshold for flushing messages to the cache file.
 When the number of messages reaches this threshold, they are flushed to the cache file.
 - `resend_interval`: Specifies the interval, in milliseconds, for resending the messages after a failure is recovered.
 This is not related to the trigger for the resend operation.
+Only takes effect in bridging.

 ::: tip